mirror-mwt/mwt-fancyindex-theme/README.md

 # Bootstrap Fancyindex

 My Nginx fancyindex theme made in Bootstrap.
 The useful output is in the `/dist` folder.

-You can generate this folder by running `build.sh`.
+## Features

+This theme is used on mirror.mwt.me.
+For example [on this page](https://mirror.mwt.me/ghd/).
+It features a sidebar with links and a Bootstrap 5 layout.
+It also loads markdown files from `./readme-text/` to optionally display text on the main directories.
+This is achieved by compiling this text in a json file that is retrieved via client side js.

+## Usage

 The relevant configuration for nginx is the following.

 ```nginx
 location / {